WebAssembly/proposal-type-imports/proposals/type-imports/Overview.md

 Type _exports_ are transparent by default.
-When using a type export to instantiate the import of another module, its full definition is therefor available to verify any import constraints.
+When using a type export to instantiate the import of another module, its full definition is therefore available to verify any import constraints.

 However, it also ought to be possible to make type exports opaque, in order to *encapsulate* their definition (akin to an abstract data type).